The Rise and Fall of Nauvoo

 * * *

 The events themselves have long been familiar in broad outline.
 Joseph Smith conceived not merely a new Christian church but a new religion.
-Believers founded a settlement in Ohio and another, beginning in 1831, in northwest Missouri, but trouble followed the Saints wherever they went, much of which they caused themselves.
-They voted as the prophet instructed, and thus upset often delicate local political balances.
-They engaged in dubious busines practices, and their peculiar take on Christianity alarmed the pious.
+Fellow believers founded a settlement in Ohio and another, beginning in 1831, in northwest Missouri, but trouble followed the Saints wherever they went, much of which they caused themselves.
+They voted as the prophet instructed, which upset delicate local political balances, they engaged in dubious business practices, and their peculiar take on Christianity alarmed the pious.

 Even at the time, it would have taken a hopefulness bordering on delusion to think that the Mormons’ new refuge in Illinois would be their last, but so it seemed for a while.
 Hastily built, the houses at first weren’t much more than shacks, but in a few years the merchant elites were able to build handsome brick homes.
 At the center of the town in every way stood a 165-foot tall temple for the performance of the secret rites central to Mormonism, such as the baptism of the dead into the faith.

-With new converts piling into Nauvoo, the Mormons had become numerous enough to dominate local elections.
+With new converts piling into Nauvoo, the Mormons had become numerous enough to dominate local elections as they had in Missouri.
 Politically, the Saints marched in unison, voting en masse at Smith’s direction for whichever party or faction who promised them protection—usually Democrats, who were then roughly the equivalent of today’s Trumpish Republicans.
-For their support, the General Assembly granted Nauvoo an extraordinary municipal charter which gave the town its own laws and its own courts.
-Nauvoo even had its own army; at its peak, this city militia, the so-call Nauvoo Legion, had boasted artillery and 1,500 men under arms, making it by far the largest such force in the state.
+In return for their votes, members of the General Assembly granted Nauvoo an extraordinary municipal charter which gave the town its own laws and its own courts.
+Nauvoo even had its own army; at its peak, this city militia, the so-call Nauvoo Legion, boasted artillery and 1,500 men under arms, making it by far the largest such force in the state.
 Thus was established a unique city-state within the Illinois commonwealth.

-The revocation of the city charter by the General Assembly and the disbanding of the Nauvoo Legion left the town vulnerable to raids during the summer of 1845; soon the situation became untenable.
+The revocation of the city charter by the General Assembly and the disbanding of the Nauvoo Legion left the town vulnerable to Gentile raids during the summer of 1845.
 Flight seemed the only option, although no one knew quite where to, except that it would be—as always in the U.S.—out west.
-Most of the Saints left Nauvoo under the protection of state militia for their eventual new home in the Utah territory beginning in February 1846.
+Most of the Saints left Nauvoo under the protection of state militia for their eventual new home in the Utah territory, beginning in February 1846.
 Park uses the word “emigrated,” but “fled” is more accurate.

 * * *

-Park, who teaches history at Sam Houston State University in Huntsville, does not delve into the mysteries of Mormon theology, nor does he attempt a biography of Joseph Smith.
-The temptation to put Smith at the center of the story must work powerfully on any author.
+Park, who teaches history at Sam Houston State University in Huntsville, does not delve into the mysteries of Mormon theology, nor does he attempt a biography of Joseph Smith, even though the temptation to put a character like Smith at the center of the story must work powerfully on any author.
 Among the mobs that drove his followers from Ohio and Missouri were usually sheriffs trying to catch and arrest Smith on charges whose range—banking fraud, illegal banking, fornication, threatening a public official, conspiring to assassinate a public official, incitement of a riot, perjury, polygamy, and treason against two states—identify Smith as a man of unusual energy and imagination.
-He treats the prophet only to the extent his legal troubles, his political ambitions, his secret adoption of plural marriage, his often shaky judgment in colleagues and advocates determines the fate of the town.
+Park treats the prophet only to the extent that his legal troubles, his political ambitions, his secret adoption of plural marriage, and his often shaky judgment in colleagues and advocates determined the fate of the town.

-The story has been told before, and well, by Robert Bruce Flanders whose Nauvoo: Kingdom on the Mississippi (University of Illinois Press) came out in 1975, the first of what is now more than fifty titles in the press’s Mormon Studies Series.
+The story has been told before, and well, by Robert Bruce Flanders whose Nauvoo: Kingdom on the Mississippi (University of Illinois Press) came out in 1975.
+Flanders book was the first of what is now more than fifty titles in the press’s Mormon Studies Series.
 (Among them is Return to the City of Joseph: Modern Mormornism’s Contest for the Soul of Nauvoo by Scott C. Esplin, which came out in 2018.)

 Park’s book will make no one forget Flanders’ account, but what it adds is important.
 It is based in substantial part on recently released minutes of meetings of Nauvoo’s governing elders that been locked away for 172 years in the archives of the Utah church.
 Civic and churchly realms were mingled in old Nauvoo, and the minutes make clearer the evolution of polygamy among early church leaders, a topic that been disputed for decades by believers.